adecess/filter-count-cli/README.md

 # Filter Count CLI

-A command-line application built that filters and counts animals, people, and countries from structured data.
+A command-line application that filters and counts animals, people, and countries from structured data.

 ## Architecture Overview